Q1: What is an eSign?

 Q13: How long is an eSign valid?

-Though the DSC expires in 30 minutes, your eSign affixed on a document will be valid forever.
+Although the DSC expires in 30 minutes, your eSign affixed on a document will always be valid.
 The private key associated with your Signature Certificate is destroyed in order to avoid misuse.

 Q14: How to upload a document?